Should You Shave Your Chest? Find Out What Women Think!

 After you go across your chest, you might find that things are a little too long.
 You can step down the guard sizes, one at a time until you hit an ideal length.
 You only have to use this progressive method the first time.
 When you figure out the length you like, you can go straight to that length the next time, but you still need to use the flared stroke to get the natural look.

 That should prove a sufficient lesson on chest hair.
 You know what women like — proven by science!
 You know how to groom yourself to get the aesthetic that you think is best.
 You know which tools can help you achieve your goals, and you know the pros and cons of each of your options.
 That seems pretty sufficient.
-Then again, there’s a lot more to manscaping than grooming your chest.
+Then again, there’s a lot more to manscaping than using a body groomer on your chest.
 If you want this level of insight for all of your manscaping questions, you can find the answers you seek at www.manscaped.com.
 In addition to knowledge, you can also find a complete set of tools that will help you with every grooming project.
 We've solved problems you have yet to discover, so never be shy about enjoying the ample help that we provide.